calblueprint/dccentralkitchen/docs/node/getting-started.md

 ![Scheduler Dashboard](../assets/node/scheduler-dashboard.png)

 With the job editor, you can configure how often you want the scheduled job to run.
-It's currently set to run daily at midnight UTC time.
+It's currently set to run daily at 5pm eastern time.

 ![Job editor](../assets/node/job-editor.png)